mtconnect/cppagent/README.md

 * `SuppressIPAddress` - Suppress the Adapter IP Address and port when creating the Agent Device ids and names for 1.7.
 This applies to all adapters.
     *Default*: false

+#### Configuration Pameters for TLS (https) Support ####

+The following parameters must be present to enable https requests.
+If there is no password on the certificate, `TlsCertificatePassword` may be omitted.

+* `TlsCertificateChain` - The name of the file containing the certificate chain created from signing authority *Default*:

+* `TlsPrivateKey` -  The name of the file containing the private key for the certificate *Default*:

+* `TlsDHKey` -  The name of the file containing the Diffie–Hellman key *Default*:

+* `TlsCertificatePassword` -  The password used when creating the certificate.
+If none was supplied, do not use.
+    *Default*:

 ### Adapter configuration items ###